 All aerodynamic testing was carried out at NASA Langley Research Center, using the Low-Turbulence Pressure Tunnel (LTPT).
-The LTPT is a closed-return wind-tunnel that is principally used for twodimensional airfoil testing and is described in detail in references 14 and 15.
-It can be operated at stagnation pressures from near vacuum to 147 psia (except 15 to 20 psia) and over a Mach number range of 0.05 to 0.40.
+The LTPT is a closed-return wind tunnel that is principally used for two-dimensional airfoil testing and is described in detail in Refs.
+16 and 17.
+It can be operated at stagnation pressures from near vacuum to 147 psia (1,014 kPa) (except 15-20 psia or 103-138 kPa) and over a Mach number range of 0.05-0.40.
 A heat exchanger and nine turbulence reduction screens are located in the inlet settling chamber.
-The contraction ratio is 17.6:1 and the test section dimensions are 36-inches wide by 90-inches high by 90-inches long.
-The tunnel was designed for twodimensional airfoil testing with model chord lengths up to 36-inches.14 The freestream turbulence intensity levels were about 0.1% or less for the operating conditions used in this investigation.15
+The contraction ratio is 17.6:1, and the test section dimensions are 36 in.
+(914 mm) wide by 90 in.
+(2286 mm) high by 90 in.
+(2286 mm) long.
+The tunnel was designed for two-dimensional airfoil testing with model chord lengths up to 36 in.
+(Ref.
+16).
+The b) Smoothed 22.5-min glaze ice shape 944 Fig. 1 Smoothed ice shapes, after Addy et al. 15 freestream turbulence intensity levels were about 0.1% or less for the operating conditions used in this investigation.